TheFlamingChilli/CustomComputerModel/README.md

 ## Features
 - The blocks are all static blocks except for the computer monitor
 - If u do `Shift + Right Click` on the computer monitor, then a GUI will be opened.
+From there you can type `say hello` into the text field and press `Run` to run the command.